 When I joined my Master’s, I had a chance to build a new identity on top of a previous, undesirable identity.
 Today, I’m carrying forward that identity.
 In order for my ego to successfully carry forward this desirable identity, it needs to forget the old undesirable identity.

 Therefore, we tend to remember things from our autobiographical memory that are congruent with our current identity.
 A conflict of identities often marks our past.
 The identities that win will seek to assert themselves over other, discarded identities.

-When I talked to my friend about about our undergrad years, I remember him saying:
+When I talked to my friend about our undergrad years, I remember him saying:

 “Please, let’s not talk about that.
 I don’t want to associate myself with that.”